Text by Ed Thompson

 At 2am on the 28th of February 2012 they were evicted from the OccupyLSX camp after a long legal battle.
 Around 20 protesters chose to stand their ground and waited to be forcibly removed whilst the majority vacated the camp and sat on the steps of St Pauls Cathedral where they thought they would be safe.
 But the riot police, once they had dismantled the camp, then dragged praying occupiers from the steps as they had also been instructed to 'clean the steps'.

-As of Winter 2012 The Bishopsgate Institute created the 'Ed Thompson Archive'.
-It contains a number of high resolution Occupy London photographs, Occupy London book and five archival photographic prints.
+As of Winter 2012 The Bishopsgate Institute has added this work to its archive.They hold a number of high resolution Occupy London photographs, Occupy London books and five archival photographic prints.
 It adds to the impressive collection of the Bishopsgate Institutes archive of protest in London.

 Publication: Occupy London (book), Telephoto, Foto8, SPBH, Digital Photographer, Vice

 Exhibition: The Bishopsgate Institute (U.K), ICP Occupies Governors Island (U.S.A)